wilfredinni/python-cheatsheet/README.md

 >>> disposition = cat[2]
 ```

-you could type this line of code:
+You could type this line of code:

 ```python
 >>> cat = ['fat', 'orange', 'loud']